 Stockton Arts Commission Current Activities

-The Stockton Arts Commission is the arts advocacy commission for the City of Stockton.
-It serves as a catalyst to support, sustain and strengthen the community by increasing awareness, opportunities and involvement in arts and cultural activities.
-The Stockton Arts Commission was founded by Marian Jacobs and a group of local arts supporters in the mid-1970's.
-The Commission operates within the City's Community Services Department and business is conducted by the arts director and a 16 member volunteer commission appointed by the Mayor and City Council.
+The Stockton Arts Commission serves as the arts advocacy commission for the City – a catalyst to support and strengthen the community by increasing awareness, opportunities, and involvement in arts and culture.
+The Commission was founded by Marian Jacobs and a group of local arts supporters in the mid-1970s.

-This City of Stockton web page last reviewed on --- 11/14/2013
+This City of Stockton web page last reviewed on --- 11/10/2014